 What is cardiac catheterization?

-Cardiac catheterization is a procedure used to diagnose and treat certain heart conditions, such as coronary artery disease.
+Cardiac catheterization is a procedure used to diagnose and treat heart conditions, such as coronary artery disease.
 Coronary artery disease is a common but serious disease caused by a blockage or narrowing of the arteries that supply blood to the heart.
 This can lead to a heart attack.
-Cardiac catheterization involves passing a long, thin tube (catheter) into your heart by inserting it though a blood vessel in your neck, groin or arm.
-Dye is injected into the catheter and this allows your doctor to see detailed images of your heart and coronary arteries and perform other tests and treatments.
-This includes opening blocked coronary arteries (angioplasty).

 Cardiac catheterization is only one method that your doctor can use to diagnose and treat certain heart conditions.
-You should discuss all your options with your doctor or healthcare provider to best understand which option is right for you.
+Discuss all your options with your doctor to understand which options are right for you.

 Other procedures that may be performed

-Cardiac catheterization allows your doctor to perform a variety of tests and treatments, such as:
+Cardiac catheterization allows doctors to perform a variety of tests and treatments:

 - Angioplasty to widen a narrowed or obstructed heart artery